huridocs/pdf_metadata_extraction/README.md

 6. Create model and calculate suggestions

 To create the model or calculate the suggestions, a message to redis should be sent.
-The name for the tasks queue is "information_extraction_tasks"
+The name for the tasks queue is " information_extraction_tasks"

     queue = RedisSMQ(host='127.0.0.1', port='6579', qname='information_extraction_tasks', quiet=False)
     # Create model